carlos-brito-pacheco/my-regex/README.md

 It does this by building a Non-Deterministic Finite Automata  out of the given regular expression and recursively emulating the automata.

-One will find that the code has been abstracted in such a way that it will be easy to understand.
-Albeit, there is still much to do.
-In particular, I have to profile the code.

 # Basic usage
 ````cpp
 #include <iostream>